nanakin/CRM-backend-OC/README.md

 - [Installation](#installation)

 ## Preamble
-This website was designed for a school project with specific requirements and fixed constraints.
+This application was designed for a school project with specific requirements and fixed constraints.
 It was developed in a limited period of time and in this context this project is not intended to evolve that much once finished.
 This project is not open to contribution.
 The following need is fictive.